8 Squared + 15 Squared

 Exploring Pythagorean Triples and their Significance

 • Construction and Engineering: Understanding Pythagorean triples is crucial in construction and engineering for accurate measurements and calculations involving right angles.
-For example, ensuring the corners of a building are perfectly square relies on the principles of the Pythagorean theorem.
+Take this: ensuring the corners of a building are perfectly square relies on the principles of the Pythagorean theorem.

 • Navigation and Surveying: Surveyors and navigators use the Pythagorean theorem to calculate distances and positions.
 This is particularly important in situations where direct measurement is difficult or impossible.